rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 impact: "3.5"
 tags: [forecasting, prediction, biology, genetic-engineering]
 image: /assets/2022/for_designer_babies/bi2rmingham-museums-trust-lhsfeT9WZ9M-unsplash.jpg
-desc: "My forecasts and thoughts on how many gene-edited babies will be born in the coming decades; this post does not contain detailed background information on gene-editing technology, or on policy relating to human gene-editing. "
+description: "My forecasts and thoughts on how many gene-edited babies will be born in the coming decades; this post does not contain detailed background information on gene-editing technology, or on policy relating to human gene-editing. "
 ---

 ## Table of Contents